utiscc/DotPathsFileSpec/README.md

 ## Info.plist contents

 This is an example how your `Info.plist` entries should be set up (hint: you can edit binary plist files with BBEdit).

+This is to declare that the extension `paths` has the UTI `cc.utis.paths-file`, so that Finder can show the appropriate type (kind):

 ```
 	<key>UTExportedTypeDeclarations</key>